Swatch Irony “Body & Soul” YAS100G Hands-On Review

 The ETA 2841 Automatic Movement

 The movement is an interesting thing.
 The source movement is an ETA-2824, but the 2841 has been modified to suit the needs of the YAS100G.
 Most notably, the date-wheel and hacking functions have been removed in order to reduce cost and show off the mainspring.
-The BPH has also been reduced from 28,800 to 21,600 (at 21,600 bph, the Body & Soul still ticks away faster than many automatics in this price range that tend to average 18,000 bph).
+The BPH has also been reduced from 28,800 to 21,600 (at 21,600 bph, the Body & Soul beats on par with other watches in this category – thanks to Claudiu for the correction).

-There’s rampant speculation online that several of the parts have been switched from metal to plastic (the escape wheel and pallet are the two most commonly discussed), but I don’t think that is the case.
-Under heavy zoom both appear to be metal to me (then again, I’m not a watchmaker).
+There’s rampant speculation online that several of the parts have been switched from metal to plastic (the escape wheel and pallet are the two most commonly discussed).
+I can indeed see some plastic in there- notably, the blue escape wheel and pallet fork.
+Time will tell (ha) how these components hold up.

 The seconds hand visibly “ticks” as opposed to sweeps, but it’s a smoother motion than the 7S26 (found inside the Seiko 5 series of watches) and lower-end Miyota automatics.
 Considering its entry-level price, it’s perfectly appropriate that it ticks along as it does.